MythBusters (2005 season): Episode SP8 – "Jaws Special"

 As part of Discovery Channel's Shark Week (which Adam and Jamie hosted in 2005), the MythBusters test myths relating to the movie Jaws with the help of a "ShaRammer" designed to simulate the force of a great white shark.
 This is also the first MythBusters special to run for two hours rather than one.
 More recent reruns have tended to show a version edited down to one hour.
-The episode was also referred to as the "Shark Special" in the 22,000 Foot Fall episode.
+The episode was also referred to as the "Shark Special" in the episode "22,000 Foot Fall".

-The sequel, Shark Week Special 2 aired in 2008.
+The sequel, "Shark Week Special 2", aired in 2008.